• Skip to primary navigation

 How to Build:

-To build a Refrigerator Door Open Alarm Circuit with IC 555 following steps are needed to follow for connections:
+To build a Refrigerator Door Open Alarm Circuit with IC 555 follow below steps for connection:

 • First, gather all the components as shown in circuit diagram